1996 Tyson Holly Farms 400

 The 1996 Tyson Holly Farms 400 was the twenty-seventh stock car race of the 1996 NASCAR Winston Cup Series.
-It was held on September 29, 1996 at North Wilkesboro Speedway in Wilkes County, North Carolina.
+It was held on September 29, 1996, at North Wilkesboro Speedway in Wilkes County, North Carolina.
 The 400-lap race was won by Jeff Gordon of the Hendrick Motorsports team after he started from second position.
 Dale Earnhardt finished second and Dale Jarrett came in third.

-The victory was Gordon's tenth of the season, and the nineteenth of his career.
-It was also the last NASCAR race to be held at North Wilkesboro Speedway until the 2023 NASCAR All-Star Race.